 The Door County Maritime Museum operates at three locations throughout the Door County Peninsula and draws about 80,000 visitors annually.
 It is one of the top tourist sites in the county.
 The museum relates the history of shipbuilding and other aspects of the county’s maritime history through interactive exhibits and educational programs.

 The Sturgeon Bay location offers tours of the John Purves, a seagoing tugboat, and the Jim Kress Maritime Lighthouse Tower.
-The Gills Rock location, on the tip of Door County at Death’s Door, lets visitors explore the 1930s tugboat Hope and other maritime history exhibits in its galleries.
+On the tip of Door County at Death’s Door, the Gills Rock location lets visitors explore the 1930s tugboat Hope and other maritime history exhibits in its galleries.

 The museum’s third location is the historic Cana Island Lighthouse, built in 1869.
 Tourists can ride a haywagon or walk across the causeway to explore the lighthouse and keeper’s quarters.